mcastroavi/mcastroavi/README.md

 - 💞️ I’m looking to collaborate on making this world better.
 - 📫 How to reach me, email or just say hi.
 - 😄 Pronouns: He
-- ⚡ Fun fact: I taught myself how to swim when I was 8 years old by jumping into a ramdom lake in my native hometown.
+- ⚡ Fun fact: I taught myself how to swim when I was 8 years old by jumping into a random lake in my native hometown.
       With zero experience about swimming and no adults around me, I decided to go from point a to point b using my hands and feet.
       I was afraid, but I moved my hands so hard and kicked the water many times to reach the other corner of the lake, my goal.
       It was risky but I knew it was a fast way to learn swimming.